Comprehensive Credit Reporting (CCR)

 Simply put, Comprehensive Credit Reporting (CCR) or ‘positive reporting’ refers to additional information being provided to, and held by, Credit Reporting Bodies (CRBs) in Australia.
 These changes allow licensed credit providers to access and use this comprehensive information in order to make more informed lending decisions.

 In March 2014, changes to the Privacy Act 1988 came into effect to allow for this inclusion of extra information about your credit history in your credit file.
-The move across to CCR was originally optional and following limited take up by financial providers, in late 2017 the Australian government announced it was mandating CCR.
-The requirement is that licensed credit providers have at least 50% of their positive consumer credit data “ready for reporting” by the 1st of July 2018.
-They will then be required to have all of it ready a year later.
+The move across to CCR was originally optional and following limited take up by financial providers, in late 2017 the Australian government announced it was mandating CCR for the Big Four banks.
+The requirement is to share their positive consumer credit data to provide Aussies a more complete picture of their credit profile.

 What has changed?